defold/defold.github.io/_posts/2026-02-17-Creator-Spotlight-Kuyi-Mobile.md

 ##### What are your favorite games and hobbies?

-I recently finished Octopath Traveler 0 (120+ hours!), which made the franchise one of my favorites to date—especially since I’ve also completed Octopath Traveler I and Octopath Traveler II.
+I recently finished Octopath Traveler 0 (120+ hours!), which made the franchise one of my favorites to date — especially since I’ve also completed Octopath Traveler I and Octopath Traveler II.

 When I’m not making games, I love traveling with my family, reading books, and illustrating comics.